Skip to main content

 The Thermal Expansion Valve or Orifice Tube monitors A/C system pressure and temperature, determining the precise refrigerant amount that can safely enter the evaporator.
 Imbalanced pressure can lead to unwanted moisture buildup in your car or truck's AC system.

-Freon Recharging Questions and Answers
+Freon Recharging FAQs

 How often should Freon be changed?

 Never, at least not in the way you think of your oil being changed.
 Your car's AC system is a sealed unit.
-No new freon needs to be added unless there's a refrigerant leak.
-Over time as your vehicle ages small cracks may form in your AC system parts such as the compressor, condenser, evaporator, receiver-dryer, expansion tube and connecting hoses allowing freon to escape.
-If this occurs, you need to replace the failing part and have your freon recharged.
+No new Freon needs to be added unless there's a refrigerant leak.
+Over time as your vehicle ages small cracks may form in your AC system parts such as the compressor, condenser, evaporator, receiver-dryer, expansion tube and connecting hoses allowing Freon to escape.
+If this occurs, you need to replace the failing part and have your Freon recharged.

 How long should a Freon recharge last?

-If your car's AC system was recently repaired and required a freon recharge it should not need to be replaced again.
-Your AC system is a closed or sealed system that does not allow freon to escape.
+If your car's AC system was recently repaired and required a Freon recharge it should not need to be replaced again.
+Your AC system is a closed or sealed system that does not allow Freon to escape.
 Freon is not like gasoline; it does not get depleted.
-If freon is escaping after your car's AC system has been repaired, then additional work may need to be done to find the leak.
+If Freon is escaping after your car's AC system has been repaired, then additional work may need to be done to find the leak.

-Schedule your AC repair appointment with 503 Auto Repair today!
+Schedule your auto AC repair appointment with 503 Auto Repair today!
 Our expert technicians are equipped to swiftly diagnose and resolve all your air conditioning issues.

 To learn more about our AC repair services, call us at 503-922-0051 or request a quote by clicking below: